YekaboteSomaShekhar/Consumer-Goods-Ad-Hoc-Insights/README.md

 ✅ Data-Driven Decision Making – Understanding how insights impact business strategies.

-## Tools I have used
+## 🛠 Tools I have used

 * SQL - To write queries and analyzing the data
 * Power BI - For visualizations
 * Canva - For creating the presentation

-## Insights Generation
+## 🔍 Insights Generation

-1️⃣ Market Presence – AtliQ Exclusive operates in 8 APAC markets, including India, Japan, and Australia.
+1️⃣ Market Presence – AtliQ Exclusive operates in 8 APAC markets, including India, Japan, Australia, and South Korea, indicating a strong regional footprint.

-2️⃣ Product Growth – Unique products grew by 36.33%, from 245 (2020) to 334 (2021), with 89 new additions.
+2️⃣ Product Growth – Unique products grew by 36.33%, from 245 (2020) to 334 (2021), with 89 new product additions.

 3️⃣ Top Segments – Notebook (129) leads in unique products, followed by Accessories (116) and Peripherals (84), while Networking (9) lags.